platformsh-templates/drupal9/README.md

 1. Create a free trial:

    [Register for a 30 day free trial with Platform.sh](https://auth.api.platform.sh/register).
 When you have completed signup, select the **Create from scratch** project option.
-Give you project a name, and select a region where you would like it to be deployed.
+Give your project a name, and select a region where you would like it to be deployed.
 As for the *Production environment* option, make sure to match it to whatever you have set at `https://YOUR_NAMESPACE/nextjs-drupal`.

 1. Install the Platform.sh CLI